LordKBX/wuxiaworld_export_ebook/README.md

 ### Prerequisites

 As mentioned before this script was written for Python >=3.4.x.

-Additionally PyQt4, lxml and Beautifulsoup4 are required.
+Additionally the packages PyQt4, lxml and Beautifulsoup4 are required.

 To install all dependencies just use the console to navigate into the project folder and write

 ```